 Long Lawrence or Laurence (sometimes also in other spellings, often based in dialectal variation1 ) is the name of a four-sided or eight-sided stick die with non-numeric markings, used for a Put & Take game.

 There is little research on it so far, so this post is mostly concerned with collecting the available data, including some textual references.
 After a description of the die and three references from the 17th century I will first discuss other occurrences of the moniker “long Laurence” before returning to the stick die.2

-The Long Lawrence has four different sides.
+Long Lawrence dice have four different sides.
 One side is commonly marked with crosses, another with two strokes, the third with a single stroke, and the fourth is either marked with a zigzag line or left blank.
 On an eight-sided Long Lawrence, each face is shown twice.
 The double and single strokes may be repeated three times on their respective faces.
 The marks on the four sides could look something like this:

 || || ||